 Using a Summary Variable

-Kyle Walker knew that calculating summaries like this would be a common use case for tidycensus.
-To calculate, say, the Asian population as a percentage of the whole, you need to have a numerator (Asian population) and denominator (total population).
-So, to simplify things, he gives us the summary_var argument that we can use within get_decennial()to bring in the total population as a separate variable.
-Instead of putting “P1_001N” (total population) in the variables argument, we can instead use it with the summary_var argument as follows.
+Kyle Walker knew that calculating summaries like we’ve just done would be a common use case for tidycensus.
+To calculate, say, the Asian population as a percentage of the whole, you need to have a numerator (the Asian population) and denominator (the total population).
+So, to simplify things, he gives us the summary_var argument that we can use within get_decennial()to import the total population as a separate variable.
+Instead of putting P1_001N (total population) in the variables argument, we can use it with the summary_var argument as follows.

 get_decennial(geography = "state",